Skip to content

 The Nine Elements the FTC Safeguards Rule Requires in Your WISP

+1. Qualified Individual.
 Designate a specific person to oversee your information security program.
 This individual must have the authority, resources, and knowledge to implement and maintain the plan.
-For a solo practitioner, you fill this role by default — document it explicitly in your WISP with your name, title, and date of designation.
+For a solo practitioner, you fill this role by default, so document it explicitly with your name, title, and date of designation.

+2. Risk Assessment.
 Conduct a written assessment of internal and external risks to the security, confidentiality, and integrity of client information.
 Your assessment must cover all three operational areas outlined in Publication 4557 and must be updated when your risk environment changes.
-The assessment must identify specific threat categories, evaluate their likelihood and potential damage, and document which safeguards address each identified risk.
+It should identify specific threat categories, evaluate their likelihood and potential damage, and document which safeguards address each risk.

-Regularly test and monitor your safeguards to ensure they function as intended.
+4. Monitoring and Testing.
+Regularly test and monitor your safeguards to confirm they function as intended.
 For firms below the 5,000-record threshold, continuous monitoring is not mandated, but periodic vulnerability assessments are strongly advisable.
-Automated tools can scan your network for misconfigurations and unpatched systems on a scheduled basis.
+Automated tools can scan your network for misconfigurations and unpatched systems on a schedule.

-Train employees who access client data on your security policies and the specific threats relevant to tax practice — particularly phishing attacks targeting tax professionals, which the IRS warns about every filing season through its Security Summit alerts.
+5. Staff Training.
+Train employees who access client data on your security policies and the threats relevant to tax practice, particularly phishing attacks targeting tax professionals, which the IRS warns about every filing season through its Security Summit alerts.
 Training must be documented with employee names, dates, and topics covered.

+6. Service Provider Oversight.
 Select and retain service providers that maintain appropriate safeguards.
-Contracts with vendors who access client data must include provisions requiring them to protect that data according to standards at least equivalent to your own.
-You must verify compliance with those provisions on a regular basis — not simply trust that vendors are compliant.
+Contracts with vendors who access client data must require them to protect that data to standards at least equivalent to your own.
+You must verify compliance on a regular basis, not simply trust that vendors are compliant.

-Keep your security program current with changes in your business, your technology environment, and the threat environment.
-An annual review is the minimum standard — not a ceiling.
+7. Program Updates.
+Keep your security program current with changes in your business, technology environment, and threat environment.
+An annual review is the minimum standard, not a ceiling.
 Any material operational change triggers a required update.

+8. Incident Response Plan.
 Establish a written plan for responding to a security event.
-This plan must include procedures for assessing and containing the incident, notifying affected clients and regulators as required by state breach notification laws, and documenting lessons learned to prevent recurrence.
-For guidance on structuring this plan, see our resource on ransomware protection for tax practices.
+This plan must include procedures for assessing and containing the incident, notifying affected clients and regulators as required by state breach notification laws, and documenting lessons learned.
+For guidance on structuring this plan, see our resource on building an incident response plan for a tax practice.

+9. Reporting.
 Report regularly on the status of the security program to your governing body.
 For sole practitioners, this means a documented annual self-review with signed attestation.
-For firms, partners or managing members must receive a written update at least annually confirming the program's status, any incidents that occurred, and changes made to the security program.
+For firms, partners or managing members must receive a written update at least annually confirming the program's status, any incidents that occurred, and changes made.

 PTIN WISP Core Components Checklist